schedjoules/calendar-store-api/README.md

 ##Rate limits
 There are no rate limits.
 We do count requests.
 If we think we can help you improve we will contact you.

+##Just to make sure there is no misunderstanding ...
+By using our API it is clear to you that all the data you access is proprietary.
+The data and images can not be used for any other purpose then agreed upon.
+Data can't be stored in any database other than on a users client for performance purposes.

 ##Help Us
 Please tell us how we can make the API better.
 If you have a specific feature request or if you find a bug, please use GitHub issues or send us an email at info@schedjoules.com.